nlara6156/CPE487/README.md

     END PROCESS;
 ```

-- Adds a series of if else statements to allow the ball to move.
+- Adds a series of if else statements to allow the ball to move using the buttons.
-- To move left if the btnl button is pressed and the x position is greater than 0 it can move left.
+- Moves left if the BTNL button is pressed and the x position is greater than 0.
-- To move right if the btnr button is pressed and the x position is less than 800 then it can move left.
+- Moves right if the BTNR button is pressed and the x position is less than 800.
-- To move up it checks if the btnu button is pushed and the y position is over 0 it can move up.
+- Moves up if the BTNU button is pressed and the y position is greater than 0.
-- To move down it checks if the btnd putton is pushed and the y position is less than 600 it can move down.
+- Moves down if the BTND putton is pressed and the y position is less than 600.
-- If the condition is met it adds or subtracts to the ball's position by 10
+- If the condition is met it adds or subtracts the ball's position by 10.

 ### `ball.vhd`